Best Foods for Healthy Aging

 There are many variables involved in how long you live, but by following a healthy lifestyle, staying active and eating a nutrient-packed diet, you can help slow the aging process and perhaps even stave off age-related diseases, including osteoporosis, diabetes and heart disease.
+(Looking for a beauty boost?
+Try these 12 Anti-Aging Foods to Make Your Skin Look Years Younger.)
 Start right now by including more of these antioxidant-rich foods to your diet.
-Here’s to your good health!
+Here's to your good health!

 Thirty years ago, researchers began to study why the native Inuits of Alaska were remarkably free of heart disease.
 The reason, scientists now think, is the extraordinary amount of fish they consume.
 Fish is an abundant source of omega-3 fats, which help prevent cholesterol buildup in arteries and protect against abnormal heart rhythms.